This manual is for Tarlz (version 0.26, 7 December 2024).

 .--------. | file |<---> data to/from each worker below | system | `--------' .------------. ,-->| worker 0 |--, | `------------' | .---------. | .------------. | .-------. .--------. | archive |-+-->| worker 1 |--+-->| muxer |-->| stdout | `---------' | `------------' | `-------' | stderr | | ... | `--------' | .------------. | `-->| worker N-1 |--' `------------'

-As misaligned tar.lz archives can't be decoded in parallel, and the misalignment can't be detected until after decoding has started, a "mastership request" mechanism has been designed that allows the decoding to continue instead of signalling an error.
+As misaligned tar.lz archives can't be decoded in parallel, and the misalignment can't be detected until after decoding has started, a 'mastership request' mechanism has been designed that allows the decoding to continue instead of exiting with an error.

 During parallel decoding, if a worker finds a misalignment, it requests mastership to decode the rest of the archive.
 When mastership is requested, an error_member_id is set, and all subsequently received packets with member_id > error_member_id are rejected.
 All workers requesting mastership are blocked at the request_mastership call until mastership is granted.
 Mastership is granted to the delivering worker when its queue is empty to make sure that all preceding packets have been processed.
 When mastership is granted, all packets are deleted and all subsequently received packets not coming from the master are rejected.